MercyMe: Almost There, Spoken For and Undone (2001–2004)

-After signing with INO Records, the band released its first major debut album, Almost There.
+After signing with INO Records, Now known as Fair Trade Services, the band released its first major debut album, Almost There.
 The single "I Can Only Imagine" earned the band a Dove Award in 2002 for song of the year.
 However, it was not until three years after its release that the song began to gain mainstream success, topping the Billboard 200 sales chart for seven weeks, and peaking at No. 71 on the Hot 100, No. 33 on the Mainstream Top 40, No. 27 on the Adult Top 40, No. 5 on the Adult Contemporary, and No. 52 on the Country Songs charts.
 The success of the single ultimately propelled Almost There to being certified double platinum, representing sales of over 2 million albums, as well as the single itself being certified platinum.

 In 2002, MercyMe released Spoken For, which peaked at No. 2 on the Christian Albums chart.
 The album's two singles, "Spoken For" and "Word of God Speak", went on to peak at No. 1 on Christian radio charts, with "Word of God Speak" spending a record 22 weeks atop the newly created Billboard Christian Songs chart.

 The album was eventually certified gold by the RIAA.

 Spoken For earned the band three Dove Awards, but was to a certain extent overlooked by the attention that "I Can Only Imagine" was receiving in the mainstream markets at the time.

-In 2003, guitarist Barry Graul, who had previously been with the Christian hard rock band Whitecross, joined MercyMe, giving MercyMe a second guitarist to provide greater depth on their third studio album, Undone.
+In 2003, guitarist Barry Graul, who had previously been with the Christian hard rock band Whitecross, and one of the guitarists of DC Talk joined MercyMe, giving MercyMe a second guitarist to provide greater depth on their third studio album, Undone.
 In 2004, the band headlined the "Imagine Tour" with fellow artists Amy Grant and Bebo Norman.
 In addition to headlining the "Imagine Tour", MercyMe released their third major label album, Undone, which peaked at No. 12 on the Billboard 200 and No. 1 on the Christian Albums charts, their highest debut on the chart at that point.
 The album spawned three successful singles – "Here With Me" (which topped the Christian Songs chart as well as reaching No. 12 on the Adult Contemporary chart and No. 38 on the Adult Top 40 chart), "Homesick" (which reached No. 3 on the Christian Songs chart and No. 9 on the Adult Contemporary charts), and "In the Blink of an Eye" (which topped the Christian Songs chart).
 The album itself won a Dove Award for Pop/Contemporary Album of the Year at the 36th GMA Dove Awards, and was certified gold by the RIAA.

-MercyMe also released a live video album, MercyMe Live, in 2004, which eventually was certified platinum by the RIAA.
+MercyMe also released a live video album, MercyMe Live, in 2004, that eventually was certified platinum by the RIAA.